kumarmaniish/Roxiler_Assignment/README.md

 # Coding Challenge for MERN Stack is [Roxiler_Assignment](https://drive.google.com/file/d/1EWIwgu3PktuSixKcturVMF3Wi-T_j7ou/view)

 ## Here are some sample outputs of the assignment.
-I tried my best, but at certain points or in some segments, I was unable to complete the task and encountered errors
+I tried my best, but at certain points or in some segments, I was unable to complete the task and encountered errors.

 - folder structure
 ![project folder](images/folderStructure.jpg)